Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 ### FHIR profile examples <a name="FHIRProfileExamples"></a>
 Examples of FHIR profiles are provided in either XML or JSON format and must be a valid profile instance.
 Every example shall have at least one profile URL in the `.meta.profile` element.
 Examples are stored in the `/examples` folder.

+# Technical Guidelines

+## Exchange

+Data is pushed from data source to data consumer.
+As the data is defined in a Data Collection Definition and can be different depending on the use case, it need to be persisted as a group.

+A FHIR document is used to provide context and clearance regarding the DCD.
+It tells a story regarding the DCD.

+A Composition profile, derived from the LaboratoryTestResult or ClinicalReportResearch Composition profiles is used.
+It points to relevant DCD profiles, can add constraints and add additional clinical concepts.
+The Composition is split in relevant sections, each containing relevant codes.
+Textual guidance is provided on which information is expected at what section.
+This also includes selection and filter rules.

+The Composition is relatively easy to build and author, but also provides control on what is exchanged.